Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

-For the electroweak correction factors $\delta^{V=Z,W}_{\rm elw}$, we adopt the complete electroweak corrections of ${\cal O}(\alpha)$ to the Higgs decays into four fermions through intermediate $W$ and $Z$ bosons, supplemented by the corrections originating from heavy-Higgs effects and final-state radiation~\cite{Bredenstein:2006rh}.
+For the SM electroweak correction factors $\delta^{V=Z,W}_{\rm elw}$, we use the most recent version of {\tt PROPHECY4Fv3.0} \cite{Bredenstein:2006rh,Bredenstein:2006nk, Bredenstein:2006ha,Altenkamp:2017ldc,Altenkamp:2017kxk,Altenkamp:2018bcs, Denner:2018opp} to calculate the complete ${\cal O}(\alpha)$ electroweak corrections to the Higgs decays into four fermions through intermediate $W$ and $Z$ bosons, supplemented by the corrections originating from heavy-Higgs effects and final-state radiation.
 We note that these electroweak corrections are applicable even near and below the gauge-boson-pair thresholds where the narrow-width approximation (NWA) is not applicable.
 The corrections amount to about 3\% or less for $M_H=125$ GeV, as can be checked in Fig.~\ref{fig:delwV}.
+For the consistent implementation of the ELW corrections using {\tt PROPHECY4F}, we note that one may need to adopt the complex pole masses of the $W$ and $Z$ bosons for the LO decay widths which are given by

+Using the complex pole masses, we find that the LO decay width into $W^*W^*\,(Z^*Z^*)$ increases by the amount of about 0.4\%\,(0.5\%) taking $M_H=125.5$ GeV, compared to those obtained using the on-shell masses and widths.

 It has been estimated that missing corrections beyond ${\cal O}(\alpha)$ make the theoretical calculations for the inclusive decay rates into four fermions uncertain by the amount of 0.5\%~\cite{Denner:2011mq,Heinemeyer:2013tqa}.